Ainu language: Recent history

 Many of the speakers of Ainu lost the language with the advent of Japanese colonization, which formally began with the establishment of the Hokkaido Colonization Office in 1869.
 Japanese officials viewed the assimilation of Ainu a critical component of the Hokkaido colonization project, and developed policies designed to discourage or eliminate the use of the Ainu language, cultural practices, and traditional lifeways.
-The assimilation included the exploitation of Ainu land, the commodification of their culture, and the placing of Ainu children in schools where they only learned Japanese.
+The assimilation included the exploitation of Ainu land, the commodification of their culture, and the placing of Ainu children in schools where they learned only Japanese.

 More recently, the Japanese government has acknowledged the Ainu people as an indigenous population.
 As of 1997 they were given indigenous rights under the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) to their culture, heritage, and language.

 The Ainu Cultural Promotion Act in 1997 appointed the Foundation for Research and Promotion of Ainu Culture (FRPAC).
 This foundation is tasked with language education, where they promote Ainu language learning through training instructors, advanced language classes and creation and development of language materials.

 Revitalization

 In general, Ainu people are hard to find because they tend to hide their identity as Ainu, especially in the young generation.
-Two thirds of Ainu youth do not know that they are Ainu.
+Two-thirds of Ainu youth do not know that they are Ainu.
 In addition, because Ainu students were strongly discouraged from speaking their language at school, it has been challenging for the Ainu language to be revitalized.

 Despite this, there is an active movement to revitalize the language, mainly in Hokkaido but also elsewhere such as Kanto.
 Ainu oral literature has been documented both in hopes of safeguarding it for future generations, as well as using it as a teaching tool for language learners.
-Beginning in 1987, the Ainu Association of Hokkaido with approximately 500 members began hosting 14 Ainu language classes, Ainu language instructors training courses and Family Ainu Learning Initiative and have released instructional materials on the language, including a textbook.
+Beginning in 1987, the Ainu Association of Hokkaido, with approximately 500 members, began hosting 14 Ainu language classes, Ainu language instructors training courses and Family Ainu Learning Initiative and have released instructional materials on the language, including a textbook.
 Also, Yamato linguists teach Ainu and train students to become Ainu instructors in university.
-In spite of these efforts, as of 2011 the Ainu language is not yet taught as a subject in any secondary school in Japan.
+In spite of these efforts, as of 2011 the Ainu language was not yet taught as a subject in any secondary school in Japan.

 Due to the Ainu Cultural Promotion Act of 1997, Ainu dictionaries transformed and became tools for improving communication and preserving records of the Ainu language in order to revitalize the language and promote the culture.
 This act had aims to promote, disseminate, and advocate on behalf of Ainu cultural traditions.
-The main issue with this act however, was that not a single Ainu person was included in the "Expert" meetings prior to the laws passage, and as a result of this there was no mention of language education and how it should be carried out.
+The main issue with this act however, was that not a single Ainu person was included in the "Expert" meetings prior to the law's passage, and as a result of this there was no mention of language education and how it should be carried out.
 The focus at this point was on Ainu culture revitalization rather than Ainu language revitalization.